BetterMontreal/BetterMontreal.github.io/en/about.md

 published: true
 ---

-Citydwellers self organize, bottom-up or top-down.

-Everyone may
+Citydwellers self-organize: you and everyone may

 - create topics
 - link a place-date-time **to a topic** so that it becomes an event
-- comment-correct any aspect of a topic or event
+- comment or correct any aspect of any event

-This software is free of legal constraint.
-You may modify this software; it's open source.
+This software is free of legal constraint, and you may modify this software because it's open source.

 # Who we are

-We are people interested in using any "subject matter" as a pivot point.
-Some of us are organizers who host events.
+We use a "subject matter" as a pivot point.
+Some of us are organizers who host events; some of us attend events.
 Together we can make the city better.
-If you are attend, or are active as a participant in any subject-matter activity, this project will help you promote and collaborate with others (other participants and other groups.)
+If you participate in any subject-matter activity, BetterMtl will help you promote and collaborate with others.

-# How to get involved
+# How to

-See your way through to [publish an event](/create).
+[Publish an event](/create).
 At least propose a topic.
-Comment on [bugs and development issues](waffle.io/bettermtl/bettermtl.github.io) to help report and prioritize.
-Add to the [discussion here](gitter.im/bettermtl/general) especially for better methods of showing information about attention management (rsvp'ing, attending, volunteering, contributing, fact-checking).
-Star ★ the [bettermtl.github.io](https://github.com/bettermtl/bettermtl.github.io) repo.
-Show you care - about the success of this project.
-It motivates us.
-Thank you because we appreciate your vote of confidence!
+Comment on [bugs and development issues](waffle.io/bettermtl/bettermtl.github.io) to help prioritize.
+[Discuss methods here](gitter.im/bettermtl/general) about rsvp'ing, attending, volunteering, contributing, fact-checking.

 # Problem to solve

 Many activities are calendar conflicts.
-We get information about them at various times, from many sources.
-It's haphazard — much time wasted.
-It's a hassle to check for corrections or comments here and there.
-It can be hard to choose whether to undo an RSVP sent in, so you may leave this till the last minute or not at all.
+Information comes in at various times from various sources.
+It's haphazard and a hassle to choose whether to undo an RSVP sent in, or leave this till the last minute or not at all.

-Together we can build an open collaborative attention management platform, to post a topic or an event, let anyone correct details and also turn it into a newsletter item at same time.
+Together we can build an open collaborative attention management platform, to post a topic or an event, let anyone correct details, and also turn it into a newsletter item at same time.

-If people correct details, it's for all to see: a common source file.
-As an attendee we want to easily choose and honour our RSVP's.
-When we are an event organizer we want valid data, to know whose RSVP is still valid (e.g. arrive on time and stay for the event).
+As an attendee we want to choose and honour our RSVP's.
+When we are an event organizer we want valid data, to know those who RSVP are indeed valid (e.g. will arrive on time and stay for the event).

-Anyone can include your event in their newsletter — with a single click.

 # The co-opetition